Start an Application

 PLEASE NOTE: ALL CORRESPONDENCE FROM THE COMPETITION WILL BE SENT VIA EMAIL.
 PLEASE ADD INFO@MASTERPIANOCOMPETITION.COM TO YOUR EMAIL ADDRESS BOOK TO ENSURE THAT YOU RECEIVE OUR MESSAGES.

-The Teresa Carreño International Piano Competition is open to pianists of all nationalities between the ages of 18 and 32.
-Any individual born between the years 1988 and 2005 may apply.
+The Teresa Carreño International Piano Competition is open to pianists of all nationalities between the ages of 18 and 33 by the time of the Competition.

 - Photocopy of birth certificate, passport, license, photo ID, etc.